 Keep the Editing Simple

 The goal may be perfection for your team, but for the customer the goal is consistency.
 Each photo should tell a story and represent your brand, but they should also be representative of the product.
-You don’t need a fancy studio with editing software to perfect the final product..
+You don’t need a fancy studio with editing software to perfect the final product, a free online photo editor will do.
 You want to avoid editing the photos so much that they’re at risk of selling a product that doesn’t exist.
 If your product shots are too edgy, bright, or unrealistic then customers will only be disappointed when their sunglasses look less sleek and more like they were bought from a vending machine.
 Lighting can really make or break a photo, but they can also completely throw off the color, white balance, shadows, and other fine details of the actual product.
 Choose wisely, but don’t let our ominous warning scare you and keep you from photo editing .

 Keep Things In Context